 Information from ‘HeartSafe’

 ALWAYS telephone 999 without any delay in an emergency life threatening situation and ask for the Ambulance Service to report the incident.
 The Control Centre that receives your call will assess the situation and if deemed necessary, will advise you the whereabouts of the nearest defibrillator if within reach of you and the incident.
+It may help if you have the postcode (i.e from a satnav) and also if there is another person to go and fetch the device.

 - Wherever you live, wherever you work, simply knowing the location and postcode of your nearest Public Access Defibrillator may save valuable seconds when ringing the Emergency Services to report a suspected cardiac arrest.